This guide assumes you know what Urbit is. If not, check out my post on that.

 If you do purchase a planet underneath a non-running star, it's not the end of the world.
 You can transfer to another.
 You will find one to accept you and then some gas to run the transaction.
 Or you can run a command to get updates from another star (temporarily)

 If you purchase a star from me, I can either do it directly (I send it directly to you), or we can use escrow at opensea.
 I prefer direct, of course, because escrow requires an additional gas fee.

 If you choose to use escrow, I will set up the private transfer and I will restrict payment to your Ethereum address.
 I will then send you a link to the item, and the process is very easy from there.
 I've never had anyone have a problem understanding the escrow transaction.

 Step 3: Accept the transfer

-Ethereum points are ERC-741 non fungible tokens, and they can be held in Ethereum addresses, but most (all?)
+Ethereum points are ERC-721 non fungible tokens, and they can be held in Ethereum addresses, but most (all?)
 Ethereum wallets cannot see these tokens.
 You will need to use Urbit bridge as a user interface to your Ethereum address.
 Log on to Bridge using either Metamask, or Trezor, or your ethereum private key (or whatever wallet you have).
 You do not have a master ticket if you are buying a planet or star.
 If you are reading this guide there is a 99% chance you do not have a master ticket.

 Once you are logged in, it should be obvious that there is a point waiting to be claimed.
-Follow the instructions to claim the point (watch out for gas fees right now).
+Follow the instructions to claim the point.
 This will require that you have some Ethereum in the same address where you want to accept the point.